10 Features to look for Law Enforcement Evidence Management Software

 What role does chain of custody tracking play in evidence management?

-Chain of custody tracking automatically logs every action performed on a digital file, ensuring transparency, accountability, and legal admissibility.
+Chain of custody tracking automatically logs every action performed on a digital file, ensuring transparency, accountability, and the legal admissibility of evidence.
 It prevents evidence tampering and provides a detailed audit trail for law enforcement agencies.

 What is the benefit of automated redaction in digital evidence management?

-Automated redaction removes sensitive or personally identifiable information (PII) from documents, images, and videos before sharing.
+Automated redaction removes sensitive or personally identifiable information (PII) from documents, images, and videos before they are shared.
 This feature ensures compliance with privacy laws while enabling secure collaboration with prosecutors, defense attorneys, and external agencies.

 How does tokenized URL sharing enhance evidence security?